Loki-Astari/geeky-nextjs/content/posts/NisseV2.md

 In the previous article "A Web Server," I created the simplest web server possible.

 This article covers the next stage by addressing the issues related to low-level socket programming.
 To be honest, we are going to take a shortcut.
-Dealing with ‘*nix’ variants is complex enough, but adding Windows systems makes the process exceedingly complicated (and thus beyond the scope of this article).
+Dealing with ‘＊nix’ variants is complex enough, but adding Windows systems makes the process exceedingly complicated (and thus beyond the scope of this article).
 Here, we are going to introduce a C++ library to abstract the socket layer and provide a higher-level interface.

 ## NisseV2